-- 1. Register with and provide documentation to the student disability Resource Center (SDRC); - 2.
-Bring a letter to the instructor from the SDRC indicating you need academic accommodations.
-This should be done within the first week of class.
-Specific arrangements should be settled with the instructor 5 working days prior to each exam for which accommodations are being requested.
+- 1. Register with and provide documentation to the student disability Resource Center (SDRC): - 2.
+Bring a letter to the Year Director from the SDRC indicating the need for academic accommodations.
+This should be done within the first week of the course.
+Specific arrangements should be made with the Year Director 5 working days prior to each exam for which accommodations are being requested.